trekkie3/ip/docs/README.md

 ## Quick Start

-1. Start the app: `java -jar Iris.jar`
+1. Start the app: `java -jar iris.jar`
 2. Type commands into the input box and press Enter.
 3. Iris responds in the conversation panel.